Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: Introduction

 \item We have further explored optimal architectures for BD-RIS with non-idealities given specific circuit complexities, specifically BD-RIS with mutual coupling in MU-MIMO systems, lossy BD-RIS in SU-SISO and MU-MIMO systems, and discrete-value BD-RIS in SU-SISO and MU-MIMO systems.
 Numerical results reveal that mutual coupling at the BD-RIS will not affect the optimal architecture of BD-RIS in MU-MIMO systems.
 In addition, the results also reveal that increasing circuit complexity can be detrimental for lossy BD-RIS.
 Therefore, learning the optimal architecture for lossy BD-RIS is meaningful to reduce the circuit complexity and also to avoid negative effects caused by losses at BD-RIS.
 Moreover, the results based on discrete-value BD-RIS show that circuit complexity can compensate for quantization errors due to fewer quantization bits, and quantization bits can also mitigate performance degradation due to lower circuit complexities. \end{enumerate}

-The remainder of this paper is organized as follows.
+\textit{Organization}: The remainder of this paper is organized as follows.
 In Section \ref{Sec.
 Sys.}, we introduce the system model and formulate the learning-based architecture discovery problem.
 In Section \ref{Sec.
-Method}, we propose the learning-based two-tier architecture discovery framework.
+Method}, we propose the LTTADF.
 In Section \ref{Sec.
 Sim.}, simulation results are presented to demonstrate the effectiveness of the proposed learning-based architecture discovery framework and reveal optimal architectures for BD-RIS with non-idealities.
 Finally, we conclude this work in Section \ref{Sec.
 Con.}.